Wendy & Lisa: Awards

 Wendy & Lisa technically share the honor of winners of a Grammy and Oscar for being part of the Revolution, as Purple Rain (1984) won two Grammys, and the Oscar for Best Original Score.
 In 2010, they received the Emmy Award for Outstanding Original Main Title Theme Music for their work on Nurse Jackie.
 They received the ASCAP award for Composers of the Year for their work on Dangerous Minds (1995), the theme to HBO's Carnivàle, Crossing Jordan and Heroes.
 They were nominated for an Emmy in 2012 for the main title theme for the Fox show Touch.

 Other projects

 Melvoin and Coleman have made numerous contributions to television themes.
 They wrote theme music and background scores for TV shows such as Shades of Blue, Crossing Jordan, Bionic Woman, Carnivàle, Heroes, Mercy and Showtime's Nurse Jackie.

-In 2001, they worked with Neil Finn on his second solo album, One Nil.
+In 2001 they worked with Neil Finn on his second solo album, One Nil.

 They have also been featured on several film scores and soundtracks, including Dangerous Minds (1995), Hav Plenty (1997), Something New (2006), and Wine Country (2019).
-The film Toys (1992) featured their song "The Closing of the Year", and they also produced the full-length Heroes: Original Score, released in April 2009, composed entirely of their full-length compositions for each of the show's characters.
+The film Toys (1992) featured their song "The Closing of the Year" as its main theme, and they also produced the full-length Heroes: Original Score, released in April 2009, composed entirely of their full-length compositions for each of the show's characters.
 They scored the TV series Touch created by Crossing Jordan and Heroes creator, Tim Kring.

 Melvoin and Coleman collaborated with Grace Jones for her 2008 album Hurricane.